Trifunctional hypothesis: Three-way division

-In the Proto-Indo-European mythology, each social group had its own god or family of gods to represent it and the function of the god or gods matched the function of the group.
+Dumézil initially related the three functions to social organization, but later described them chiefly as an ideological pattern.
+The pattern could be expressed in social classes, ritual institutions, groups of gods, myths, heroic narratives and legendary history.
+In the Proto-Indo-European mythology as reconstructed by Dumézil and later scholars, a function could be represented by its own god or family of gods, and the function of the god or gods matched the function of the group.
 Many such divisions occur in the history of Indo-European societies: